-- Better2Know combined PAP smear and HPV test - Recommended for women who are concerned about their HPV status and cervical health, this combined test will look for any changes to the cells of your cervix as well as test you for 20 types of the virus.
+- Better2Know combined PAP smear and HPV test - Recommended for women who are concerned about their HPV status and cervical health.
+This combined test will look for any changes to the cells of your cervix as well as testing you for 20 types of the virus.

 Results are available five days from when your sample is received in the testing laboratory.

-Genital warts may enlarge during pregnancy due to hormones.
-If the warts become large enough they could become an obstacle to delivery, requiring a caesarean section.
-In some instances warts are passed from mother to child during childbirth, leading to a potentially life-threatening condition for newborns in which warts develop in the throat (Laryngeal Papillomatosis).
+Genital Warts may enlarge during pregnancy due to hormones.
+If the warts become large enough, they could become an obstacle to delivery, resulting in a caesarean section.
+In some instances, warts are passed from mother to child during childbirth, leading to a potentially life-threatening condition for new-borns in which warts develop in the throat (Laryngeal Papillomatosis).

 Persistent HPV infections are now recognised as the major cause of cervical cancer and may play a role in some cancers of the anus, vulva, vagina, and penis.
 Studies have also found that an oral HPV infection is a strong risk factor for oropharyngeal cancer (cancer that forms in tissues of the oropharynx, which is the middle part of the throat and includes the soft palate, the base of the tongue and the tonsils).